 Pronunciation Practice Sentences

-Pronunciation Practice Sentences to improve fluency:
+Some Pronunciation Practice Sentences to improve fluency:-

 1. “I saw a kitten eating chicken in the kitchen.”